MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-invitations.md

 ## Prerequisites

-You must be a Project Collection Administrator to manage this policy.
+- You must be a member of the **Project Collection Administrator** group to manage this policy.
+To get added, see [Change project collection-level permissions](change-organization-collection-level-permissions.md).

 ## Turn off policy